 Things to bring for a solo road trip

-The WeatherTech CupFone is perfect for solo travelers who are looking to go hands-free while driving, but still want to be able to pay attention to their GPS, see who’s calling before answering or skipping a song on a curated road trip playlist.
-The black plastic holder snugly fits into your car's cup holders, so your phone won't wobble around while driving.
+The WeatherTech CupFone is perfect for solo travelers who are looking to go hands-free while driving but still want to be able to pay attention to their GPS, see who’s calling or skip a song on their road trip playlist.
+The black plastic holder fits snugly into your car's cup holders, so your phone won't wobble around while driving.

-Travel journals come in all shapes, sizes and designs.
-One that is small enough to fit into any backpack is this Moleskine travel journal.
-Included are pages designed to write done memories and ideas for future vacations.
-Bonus: Each journal includes a year-long subscription to National Geographic!
+Travel journals come in all shapes, sizes and designs but this Moleskin option is small enough to fit into any backpack.
+Included are pages designed to capture memories and store ideas for future vacations.

 While traveling the open road, you might pop into places that don’t have a secure Wi-Fi network or don’t have one at all.
 One thing you’re going to want to bring is a portable router that can establish a hotspot so you're not using up all of your phone’s data.
 This one is super small, is password protected and can even connect to a Google Chrome device so you can stream your favorite shows or movies.

 Shampoo and conditioner bars have become a travel must-have over the past few years.
-These bars are easy to store and have a lesser chance of making a mess unlike traditional shampoo and conditioner bottles.
+They're easy to store and have a lesser chance of making a mess unlike traditional shampoo and conditioner bottles.
 This sampler from Ethique comes with three shampoos and two conditioners, and, according to Amazon reviews, last anywhere from five to 10 washes per sample.